diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-02 Philippine Pre-History.md

     * Bringing up the child during pre-Spanish days: The mother taught hte daughter the female rules of the house while the father trained the son to become a warrior.
 When the boy reached 8, they were taught to use bow/arrows/lances/spears.
 Sometimes, the chief would kill [read the thing].
 In order to teach boys how to kill, they get corpses of enemies and let kids hack them.
     * Lobloba(??): takes his little son, sneak up behind a co-citizen, and helps the boy jab a spear into the buttocks
     * Spanish wanted the Filipinos to appear barbaric so they could paint their image of Christianity
+* **Religion and Belief System**
+  * **Belief System**
+    * The pre conquest Filipinos had a body of beliefs which has survived the onslaught of time and functions in many rural and upland areas today as a point of reference in various action processes
+      * eg. 'Tabi tabi po' bec of dwarves
+      * **Animism**:
+        * Belief that there are spirits in nature
+        * Nature is active
+        * Focused on the worship on Environmental spirits
+        * **Anito**: Environmental spirits (good)
+        * Monotheistic
+  * **Religious Structures**
+    * That is why there were no temples or stone buildings in the PH similar to those obtaining elsewhere.
+Megalithic structures were constructed only im permanent, large communities and by strong political leaders either for residence, religious worship or bureaucracy.
+Thus to speak of temples and kings in the PH, as I shall show later, is to exaggerate the sociological contexts (p.4-5)
+      * **Religion/Mythology Hierarchy**
+        * Bathala (God): Monotheism
+        * Anito/Environmental Spirits
+        * Creatures: Physycal
+      * There exist priests (**Babaylan or Catalonan**) who serve as mediums for talking to the deities
+        * Mostly reserved for women
+    * Male: Datu, political, social, economic
+    * Female: Catalonan, Babaylan, religion, finding cures, getting rid of environmental spirits
+      * **Anting-anting/agimat/talisman**: Object that gives you extraordinary powers
+        * Important bec of warrior culture and ensuring soldiers' safe travels
+        * Replaced by scapula and rosary when Spanish arrived
+        * Respectful, but afraid
+      * **Gayuman**: Love potion/ concoction that forces you to do something
+        * Urine salts into pills before intercourse; there's something in urine that makes people attractive/hormones
+      * Getting sick = offending an anito, therefore need to find a medium to appease them
+      * Deities are usually male and don't necessarily wanna talk to other males
+      * Male Catalonan/Babaylan need to look like women
+    * Religion has a **large correlation with medicine**: Women are good with medicine so they're seen as the keepers of religion - because they're more observant
+    * If an animal is wounded, men would kill it, but women would be incapaciated and only observe how they treat themselves
+* **Religion**
+  * (p.6) Should any member of the family become seirously ill or die, the people believed that the spirits of the **fields** had been offended and therefore residents should move out.
+The dwellings were either left behind or burnt before departure.
+    * Why we don't have temples
+    * Babaylan uses a pendulum: What it swings to is what you've offended, then goes to the room and asks what offer it wants